-5.1 Uncertainties with respect to the global driving choice of CMIP5 models
+5.1 Uncertainties with respect to the choice of CMIP5 models

-We now investigate individual ensemble members for a selected set of indices, namely, the changes in AR days frequency, the annual maximum precipitation, and the contribution of ARs to the yearly total heavy precipitation.
-Climate models are designed and validated to simulate the mean state and mean variability of the long-term climate.
+- 570 Climate models are designed and validated to simulate the mean state and mean variability of the long-term climate.
 Hence, the validation of climatic extremes during model development is relatively small.
-As a result, the models' solutions will differ more for extreme regimes.
+As a result, the models' solutionsresults will differ more for extreme regimes.
 Figure 11 shows the inter-model standard deviations for the different percentiles of precipitation.
 The percentiles were calculated for all nine models (Table 2) covering the historical period.
-For the higher percentiles, the spread over the models clearly increases, such that uncertainties are highest in the extreme precipitation range, i.e., the range where AR precipitation is expected to occur.
-Therefore, to assess the uncertainties associated with model choice, in the following we consider the spread in the ensemble members with respect to ARF, %AMP, and 95P%.
+For the higher percentiles, the - 575 spread over the models clearly increases, such that uncertainties are highest in the extreme precipitation range, i.e., the range where AR precipitation is expected to occur.
+Therefore, to assess the uncertainties associated with model choice, in the following we consider the spread in the

-Figure 12: CrossInter-model standard deviation from the nine downscaled models eachulated calculated for the 25th, 50th, 75th, 85th, 95th, 99th percentiles of precipitation.
+Figure 11: Inter-model standard deviation from the nine downscaled models calculated for the 25th, 50th, 75th, 85th, 95th, 99th percentiles of precipitation.
 The average over all the land grid cells of the models is shown.
 The percentiles have been derived from the 6-hourly time-series of precipitation.

-Figure 13a depicts the frequency of ARs.
-All realizations exhibit a highly coherent spatial pattern which is similar RCA ensemble mean (Fig. 9a) indicating the latter as a representative indicator for the bulk response.
-The model spread as summarized by the ensemble standard deviation asserts highest uncertainties in two latitudinal bands north of 40 °N and north of 55 °N in the North Atlantic. for RCA-HAD, RCA-IPSL, and RCA-MPI while RCA-MIROC and RCA-ECE show a particularly weak signal for the RCA realizationsA notably strong increase over the North Atlantic is registered.
-RCA-ECE show a distinct separation into a northern and southern core zone of increased AR presence Figure 12a depicts the frequency of AR days.
+Figure 12a depicts the frequency of AR days.
 All realizations exhibited a highly coherent spatial pattern that was similar to the RCA ensemble mean (Fig. 8a), indicating the latter as a representative indicator of the bulk response.
-The uncertainties in the model spread as indicated by the ensemble's standard deviation (Fig. 8a) were highest in the southern UK, France, Belgium, the Netherlands, Luxembourg, and western Iberia.
+The uncertainties in the model spread as indicated by the ensemble's

+- 585 standard deviation (Fig. 128a) were highest in the southern UK, France, Belgium, the Netherlands, Luxembourg, and western Iberia.
 In conclusion, the uncertainty in the response is highest in those regions where AR are frequent already during the historical period (Fig. 5a).
-RCA-HAD, RCA-CAN, RCA-IPSL and RCA-GFDL showed the strongest response, whereas the response in RCA-MIROC and RCA-ECE was exceptionally weak. -The weak climate impact in RCA-MIROC is a direct consequence of low increase in detected AR (~5%, Table 3).
-Only one single model shows a clear signal along the Norwegian coast (RCA-HAD).
-Notably, one realization shows wider areas of decreased AR presence in the high latitude Atlantic(RCA-MIROC).
+RCA-HAD, RCA-CAN, RCA-IPSL and RCA-GFDL showed the strongest response, whereas the response in RCA-MIROC and RCA-ECE was exceptionally weak.
+The weak climate impact in RCA-MIROC is a direct - 590 consequence of low increase in detected AR (~5%, Table 3).
+Only one single model shows a clear signal along the Norwegian coast (RCA-HAD) and whole Scandinavia.

-The response of AR forced annual maximum precipitation events is shown in Figure 13b.
-No clear consistent response is registered over the topographic elevated region of western Norway i.e. the region which is most impacted by ARs in the historical climate (Fig. Error: Reference source not foundb).
-Some models show distinct locations with decreased AR impact over Norway (e.g. RCA-MPI-RCA-GFDL, RCA-IPSL) which is probably linked to the aforementioned decrease of ARs arising from >60°N. The most coherent change across the realizations is the more or less strong increase over the western France which in some realizations extends further to the east.
-However, also in this region local ensemble variability is pronounced and in RCA-ECE even a decrease is seen. precipitation events over a certain region most heavyThe pronounced ensemble variability is not unexpected because the yearly maxima represent the The response of AR-forced annual maximum precipitation events (%AMP) is shown in Figure 12b.
-No clear consistent response was detected over western impact of AR was smaller, probably linked to the aforementioned decrease in AR arising from >60°N.
+The response of AR-forced annual maximum precipitation events (%AMP) is shown in Figure 12b.
+No clear consistent response was detected over western Norway, i.e., the region where in the historical climate the %AMP was highest (Fig. 5b).
+Some models (RCA-CAN, RCA-MPI, RCA-GFDL, RCA-IPSL) showed distinct locations over Norway where the impact of AR was smaller in the future, probably linked to the aforementioned decrease in AR arising from >60°N. The most coherent change across the realizations was the relatively strong increase over western France, which in some realizations extended further east.
+However, also in this region the local ensemble variability was pronounced and in RCA-ECE the %AMP in fact decreased.